Sumbera/gLayers.Leaflet/README.md

 # LayersIN
-generic  map layers for leaflet 0.7 and 1.0-rc
+generic  map layers for leaflet 0.7 and 1.0-rc, moving from original GIST here https://gist.github.com/Sumbera/11114288 to this repo.

 L.CanvasLayer API: